zefoy/ngx-font-picker/README.md

 ##### Load the module for your app (with global configuration):

+Global configuration should be provided only once (this is usually done in the root module).

 ```javascript
 import { FontPickerModule } from 'ngx-font-picker';
 import { FONT_PICKER_CONFIG } from 'ngx-font-picker';